xastherion/KameLion/README.md

 ## A little explaining about all the versions i find

-KAME - Original(?) author JavierHL: a Raspery 2 + ESP wifi modul + Quality Motors
+**KAME** - Original(?) author JavierHL: a Raspery 2 + ESP wifi modul + Quality Motors

-miniKAME - smaller version of Kame for arduino / ESP, the servos stay of quality.
+**miniKAME** - smaller version of Kame for arduino / ESP, the servos stay of quality.

-poorKAME - a good adaptation version for the cheaper SG90 servos motors, especially Body and Brackets, because the motors screws holes are 4 (just one instead of two in SG90)
+**poorKAME** - a good adaptation version for the cheaper SG90 servos motors, especially Body and Brackets, because the motors screws holes are 4 (just one instead of two in SG90)

-p123ad/kame - very well CAD parts Documented version with diagrams and photos
+**p123ad/kame** - very well CAD parts Documented version with diagrams and photos

-fatKAME - a improved beatifull "Crabs" version of miniKAME with distance sensors and simple "obtacles avoid" funktion.
+**fatKAME** - a improved beatifull "Crabs" version of miniKAME with distance sensors and simple "obtacles avoid" funktion.
 The Control-Website offer 3 funktions more too.

-poorKAME Punk (with voltage regulator): https://www.youtube.com/watch?v=6CAGECC3nNk&t=6s https://www.thingiverse.com/thing:1428651
+**poorKAME-Punk** (with voltage regulator): https://www.youtube.com/watch?v=6CAGECC3nNk&t=6s https://www.thingiverse.com/thing:1428651